 Criteria used to evaluate the best FDM 3D printers included:

-- Versatility: number of materials available, slicer, ability to be upgraded
+- Versatility: number of materials available, compatible slicers, and ability to be upgraded

 - Ease of use